opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

 It is possible to use a SCAPY frame definition to generate various network protocols by the **T-Rex** traffic generator.
-In case that particular network protocol layer is disabled by the TRAFFIC dictionary (e.g. TRAFFIC['vlan']['enabled'] = False), then disabled layer will be removed from the scapy format definition by VSPERF.
+In case that particular network protocol layer is disabled by the TRAFFIC dictionary (e.g. TRAFFIC['vlan']['enabled'] = False), then disabled layer will be removed from the scapy format definition by ViNePerf.

 The scapy frame definition can refer to values defined by the TRAFFIC dictionary by following keywords.
 These keywords are used in next examples.